-Certain legal matters in connection with the issuance of the Series 2009 Certificates are subject to an approving legal opinion of Nabors, Giblin & Nickerson, P.A., Tampa, Florida, Special Counsel, whose approving opinion (a form of which is attached hereto as Appendix H) will be available at the time of delivery of the Series 2009 Certificates.
+Certain legal matters in connection with the issuance of the Series 2010B Certificates are subject to an approving legal opinion of Nabors, Giblin & Nickerson, P.A., Tampa, Florida, Special Counsel, whose approving opinion (a form of which is attached hereto as Appendix H) will be available at the time of delivery of the Series 2010B Certificates.
+The actual legal opinion to be delivered by Special Counsel may vary from that text if necessary to reflect facts and law on the date of delivery.
+The opinion will speak only as of its date, and subsequent distribution of it by recirculation of this Offering Statement or otherwise shall create no implication that Special Counsel has reviewed or expresses any opinion concerning any of the matters referenced in the opinion subsequent to its date.
 Certain legal matters will be passed on for the School Board by Williams, Parker, Harrison, Dietz & Getzen, Sarasota, Florida, Counsel to the School Board.
+Greenberg Traurig, P.A., Miami, Florida is serving as counsel to the Underwriters.
+Payment of fees for services rendered by Special Counsel, Disclosure Counsel and Underwriters' counsel relating to the authorization, sale, execution and delivery of the Series 2010B Certificates.